-Gastroesophageal reflux disease (or GERD) occurs when acid from the stomach backs up into the esophagus.
-Normally food travels from the mouth, down through the esophagus and into the stomach.
-A ring of muscle at the bottom of the esophagus, called the lower esophageal sphincter (LES), contracts to keep the acidic contents of the stomach from “refluxing” or coming back up into the esophagus.
-When you have GERD, the LES does not close properly, allowing acid to move up the esophagus.
+Gastroesophageal reflux disease, which is often referred to as GERD, is a condition in which acid from the stomach backs up into the esophagus.
+The esophagus is the tube that connects your throat to your stomach.
+You may think of it as being inside your chest.
+A ring of muscle at the bottom of the esophagus, called the lower esophageal sphincter (LES), should contract to keep stomach acid from “refluxing,” or coming back up into the esophagus.
+When you have GERD, the LES does not close properly.
+This allows your stomach contents to reflux.

 Occasional heartburn is normal.
-However, if heartburn becomes chronic (occurring more than twice a week), you may have GERD.
+However, if you experience heartburn more than twice a week, you may have GERD.

-Recent studies indicate that GERD may often be overlooked in infants and children.
-In infants and children, GERD can cause repeated vomiting, coughing, sore throats, ear infections, and other ear, nose and throat disorders.
-Most infants grow out of GERD by the time they are one year old.
+Additionally, recent studies indicate that GERD may often be overlooked in infants and children.
+Symptoms in infants and children may include repeated vomiting, coughing, sore throats, ear infections or other ear, nose and throat disorders.
+Most infants grow out of GERD by the time they are a year old.

-• Limit problem foods such as caffeine, carbonated drinks, chocolate, peppermint, tomato and citrus, and fatty or fried foods.
+• Limit consumption of caffeine, carbonated drinks, chocolate, peppermint, tomatoes, citrus, and fatty or fried foods.

 • Wear loose clothing.

-Left untreated, GERD can lead to medical problems such as ulcers and strictures of the esophagus (esophagitis), cough, asthma, throat and laryngeal inflammation, inflammation and infection of the lungs, and collection of fluid in the sinuses and middle ear.
-GERD can also cause a change in the esophageal lining called Barrett’s esophagus, which is a serious complication that can lead to cancer.
+If GERD is left untreated, it can lead to other medical problems, including ulcers and strictures of the esophagus (also called esophagitis), cough, asthma, throat and laryngeal inflammation, inflammation and infection of the lungs, and collection of fluid in the sinuses and middle ear.
+GERD can also cause a change in the esophageal lining called Barrett’s esophagus, a serious complication that can lead to cancer.

 If you experience heartburn more than twice a week, frequent chest pains after eating, trouble swallowing, persistent nausea, and cough or sore throat unrelated to illness, you may have GERD.
 For proper diagnosis and treatment, you should be evaluated by a physician.

-GERD can be diagnosed or evaluated by clinical observation and the patient’s response to a trial of treatment with medication.
-In some cases, other tests may be needed including an endoscopic examination (a long tube with a camera inserted into the esophagus), biopsy, x-ray, examination of the throat and larynx, 24-hour esophageal acid testing, esophageal motility testing (manometry), emptying studies of the stomach, and esophageal acid perfusion (Bernstein test).
-Endoscopic examination, biopsy, and x-ray may be performed as an outpatient in a hospital setting.
+GERD can be diagnosed or evaluated by clinical observation and the patient’s response to a recommended course of treatment.
+In some cases, other tests may be recommended, such as an endoscopic examination (in which a long tube with a camera is inserted into the esophagus), biopsy, x-ray, examination of the throat and larynx, 24-hour esophageal acid testing, esophageal motility testing (also called manometry), emptying studies of the stomach or esophageal acid perfusion (also called a Bernstein test).
+Many of these procedures may be performed as an outpatient in a hospital setting.
 Light sedation may be used for endoscopic examinations.

-Most people with GERD respond to a combination of lifestyle changes and medication.
+Fortunately, most people with GERD see significant improvement with a combination of lifestyle changes and medication.
 Occasionally, surgery is recommended.

-Medications your doctor may prescribe for GERD include pro-motility drugs like Reglan, and foam barriers such as Gaviscon.
-Certain over-the-counter products including antacids (Tums, Rolaids, etc.), proton pump inhibitors (such as Prilosec, Prevacid, Aciphex, Protonix, and Nexium), and histamine antagonists (H2 blockers such as Tagamet) may also offer relief.
+Your doctor may prescribe pro-motility drugs like Reglan or foam barriers such as Gaviscon.
+Certain over-the-counter products may also be recommended, including antacids such as Tums or Rolaids; proton pump inhibitors such as Prilosec, Prevacid, Aciphex, Protonix, and Nexium; or histamine antagonists, also known as H2 blockers, such as Tagamet.

-Many swallowing disorders may be helped by direct swallowing therapy.
-A speech pathologist can provide special exercises for coordinating the swallowing muscles or re-stimulating the nerves that trigger the swallow reflex.
-Patients may also be taught simple ways to place food in the mouth or position the body and head to with swallowing.
+Difficulty swallowing may be helped by direct swallowing therapy with a speech pathologist.
+Direct swallowing therapy uses special exercises to coordinate the swallowing muscles or re-stimulate the nerves that trigger the swallow reflex.
+You may also be taught ways to place food in your mouth or position your body and head to reduce symptoms.

 Some patients with swallowing disorders have difficulty feeding themselves.
-An occupational therapist can aid the patient and family in feeding techniques.
-These techniques make the patient as independent as possible.
-A dietitian or nutritional expert can determine the amount of food or liquid necessary to sustain an individual and whether supplements are necessary.
+An occupational therapist can recommend feeding techniques.
+These techniques can help you become as independent as possible.
+A dietitian or nutrition expert can help determine the amount of food or liquid needed and whether supplements are recommended.

-Surgery is used to treat certain problems.
+For some patients, surgery is recommended.
 If a narrowing or stricture exists, the area may need to be stretched or dilated.
 If a muscle is too tight, it may need to be dilated or even released surgically.
-This procedure is called a myotomy and is performed by an otolaryngologist (head and neck surgeon).
-Surgical treatments available include fundoplication (a procedure where a part of the stomach is wrapped around the lower esophagus to tighten the LES) and endoscopy (where hand stitches or a laser is used to make the LES tighter).
+This procedure is called a myotomy and is performed by an otolaryngologist, otherwise known as an ear nose and throat specialist.
+Surgical treatments commonly recommended include fundoplication, a procedure in which a part of the stomach is wrapped around the lower esophagus to tighten the LES, and endoscopy, in which hand stitches or a laser are used to make the LES tighter.